davidsowerby/gitplus/README.md

 This is a common interface for any hosted Git service, which is expected also to be where project issues are tracked.
 At the moment there is only a [GitHub](https://github.com/) implementation for this interface.
 This makes extensive use of this [GitHub API project](https://github.com/jcabi/jcabi-github)

-It is hoped that there may be further implementations for BitBucket etc.
+It is hoped that there may be further implementations for BitBucket, GitLab etc.

 ## ChangeLog

 Using the two components above, ```ChangeLog``` generates a change log from Git comments.
 Many elements are configurable, and a Velocity template is used to enable the user to change the layout.

+You can see an example of the output - the change log for this project is on the [wiki](https://github.com/davidsowerby/gitplus/wiki/changelog)

 # Status